 If this category is not applicable for this technology, please select 'Yes'.

-Does your technology have a built in bias because of the way the data was collected, either by personal bias, historical bias, political bias or a lack of diversity in the people responsible for the design of the technology?
+Do a brainstorm.
+Can you find a built in bias in this technology?
+Maybe because of the way the data was collected, either by personal bias, historical bias, political bias or a lack of diversity in the people responsible for the design of the technology?
 How do you know this is not the case?
-How do you deal with your own biases?
+Be critical.
+Be aware of your own biases.

-If your technology makes automatic decisions through algorithms or through machine learning can you verify or audit them?
-Can you explain a decision?
-If not, how do you now your technology is not biased and/or inclusive?
-Or do you have alternate procedures in place?
+If this technology makes automatic decisions through algorithms or through machine learning can they be verified or explained?
+Can a decision be explained?
+If not, how do you now the decision of this technology is not biased and/or inclusive?
+Are there alternate procedures in place?

 How much is the disruptive impact on current social structures and economic stability?
 What existing social relations will be disturbed and what economic activities will be reduced?
 Are new social relations and economical opportunities replacing the old ones or is only a small group benefitting from the new technology?

 The design of technology is often a reflection of the people that are designing the technology.
 A diverse team provides the opportunity to see the technology in diverse ways.
-How diverse is your team?
+How diverse is this team?
 Do you see a team that is a representation of the target group?
-Is your team able to build an inclusive technology?
+Is this team able to build an inclusive technology?

 If you think about accessibility to this technology.
 If you think about built in biases or automatic decisions that may be biased.
 If you think about who is benefitting from this technology and the diversity of the team that creates the technology.
 If you think about all that, what improvements would you (want to) make to this technology.

 The idea of the technology impact tool is that it stimulates you to think hard about the impact of your technological solution in this case on the topic of inclusivity (question 1-5).
 The answers can lead to improvements in design or implementation, which is a good thing.
 Please list them here.

 (This question is part of the Improvement Scan)